 9/2: National College Colors Day.
 Post pictures of your staff wearing their college colors.
 Highlight rivalries or local colleges.
 Or if you deal with inequities in education, etc, explain why not everyone has this opportunity.

 9/5: Labor Day.
 Is your organization helping find jobs for those out of work?
 Interview a volunteer on how they juggle a career and volunteering.

 9/6: Read a Book Day.
 Review a book that highlights your cause.
 Suggest books to your volunteers that will help them get fired up.
 (International Literacy Day is on the 8th)

 9/10: Swap Ideas Day.
 Find another nonprofit to collaborate with to share ideas on a common problem.
 Find a staff member who works in another area and ask them their thoughts on a problem your area has (like what should we include in our content).

-9/13: Grandparents Day.
+9/11: Grandparents Day.
 If you work with seniors, do a photo spread of them with their grandchildren.
 Or have people who have lost their grandparents write letters to them.

 9/25: National Comic Book Day.
 What comic book hero would stand for your cause?
 What villain would be against you?
 Can you compare these characters to real-life people in you organization?
 You can also create your own comic book hero!

 9/28: Ask a Stupid Question Day.
 Is your organization one that’s hard to explain?
 Know some people who are embarrassed to admit they don’t know the answers?
 Do a top-ten list of stupid questions you have received.
 Or turn this idea upside down and take an “apathetic” question like “How can we possibly make a difference, so why bother?” and tell how you will.

 - Hispanic Heritage Month (September 15th – October 15th)